-Building construction is a complex undertaking, irrespective of the type of building.
+Building construction is a complex undertaking, involving a diverse range of construction projects, including residential, commercial, and infrastructure projects such as bridges and roads.
 Succeeding requires a lot of time, effort, and financial investment.
 The first step to a successful construction project is to develop an extensive plan.

 The building construction process must be done step by step to ensure an efficient construction process.
 Consider important aspects such as the purpose of the building, finances, utility, and demand for work before starting the planning phase.